Skip to main content

 Music Adjunct Faculty

-Paul has been the recipient of the Charles Ives Scholarship from the American Academy of Arts and Letters, an ASCAP Morton Gould Young Composers Award, the Brian H. Israel Prize, Juilliard’s Palmer Dixon, Arthur Friedman, and Gena Raps Prizes, and the American Composers Orchestra’s Audience Choice Award.
-2019-2020 highlights include performances by the Ulysses Quartet, Minnesota Orchestra, and the world premiere of an orchestral song cycle commissioned for Kenneth Kellogg and the Ridgefield Symphony Orchestra.
+Paul has been the recipient of numerous honors and awards including a Charles Ives Scholarship from the American Academy of Arts and Letters, the Brian H. Israel Prize from the Society of New Music, an ASCAP Morton Gould Young Composers Award, Juilliard’s Palmer Dixon, Arthur Friedman, and Gena Raps Prizes, the American Composers Orchestra’s 2016 Audience Choice Award and has been recognized for his work by the Copland House, American Modern Ensemble, the Nashville Symphony, the Minnesota Orchestra, the Red Note New Music Festival, Chelsea Symphony, Periapsis Music and Dance, the Kaleidoscope Chamber Orchestra, and the Spectrum Chamber Music Society.